 Painting, life drawing and the History of Art has been taught for Camden Adult Education Institute and general Art in London schools and for Southwark College.
 Having published, written and illustrated two London guides, other work includes commissioned illustration.
 An artists’ book ‘Angel City’ was conceived, made and published after completion and exhibiting of one year’s series of etchings in SPACE studio in Clerkenwell.
 Currently further books of text and image are being made and hand-bound, having had four recent editions acquired by Tate Britain archival library.

-Last publication being the ILLUSTRATED DICTIONARY OF ENDANGERED WORDSIn our digital world, as techno words are fast replacing nature ones, this book is a rallying cry for eighty-five words, with corresponding illustrations, which may well be lost from our childrens’ vocabulary for good.
-Having been dropped from the Oxford Junior Dictionary in favour of, for example, Blackberry (a smartphone) in place of blackberry the fruit, such words as raven, monarch and blacksmith are all part of our rich heritage to protect.
+The ILLUSTRATED DICTIONARY OF ENDANGERED WORDS.
+In our digital world, as techno words are fast replacing nature ones, this book is a rallying cry for eighty-five words, with corresponding illustrations, which may well be lost from our childrens’ vocabulary for good.
+Having been dropped from the Oxford Junior Dictionary in favour of, for example, Blackberry (the smartphone) in place of blackberry the fruit, such words as raven, monarch and blacksmith are all part of our rich heritage to protect.
 Not being able to recognise and name a thrush, horse-chestnut tree, crocus or porpoise is a disservice for generations to come, making life much poorer for them.
 It is hoped that in actual book form, these words can be safeguarded for good.